Nablus is located between Mount Ebal and Mount Gerizim, both of whose heights are about 900 m. Its population is about 153,000 (source).

 Choose Nablus olive soap for your souvenir.

 Nablus is also famous for knafeh, a Palestinian pastry.
-Don’t miss to try a piece of freshly-baked knafeh at a local cake shop!
+Don’t miss trying a piece of freshly-baked knafeh at a local cake shop!

 History of Nablus